 To add IceNIC to your design, add HasPeripheryIceNIC to your lazy module and HasPeripheryIceNICModuleImp to the module implementation.
-If you are confused about the distinction between lazy module and module implementation, refer to Cake Pattern.
+If you are confused about the distinction between lazy module and module implementation, refer to $Cake\ Pattern\ / Mixin$.

-Then add the WithIceNIC config mixin to your configuration.
+Then add the WithIceNIC config fragment to your configuration.
 This will define NICKey, which IceNIC uses to determine its parameters.
-The mixin takes two arguments.
+The config fragment takes two arguments.
 The inBufFlits argument is the number of 64-bit flits that the input packet buffer can hold and the usePauser argument determines whether or not the NIC will have a pause handler.

-Test Chip IP
+2.3.7 Test Chip IP

 Chipyard includes a Test Chip IP library which provides various hardware widgets that may be useful when designing SoCs.
-This includes a Serial Adapter, Block Device Controller, TileLink SERDES, TileLink Switcher, and UART Adapter.
+This includes a Serial Adapter, Block Device Controller, TileLink SERDES, TileLink Switcher, TileLink Ring Network, and UART Adapter.